 Where Did RPE Come From?

 The concept of RPE was created by a Swedish researcher named Dr. Gunnar Borg in the 1960s.
 He wanted a way for people to describe how hard their bodies were working during exercise, even if they didn’t have access to heart rate monitors or other data.
-Originally, the RPE scale was from 6 to 20, but today, most people use a simpler 1-10 scale.
+Originally, the RPE scale was from 6 to 20, but today, most people use a simpler 1-10 scale, called the modified Borg scale

 RPE has become a popular way to track training intensity, especially in endurance sports like running, cycling, and swimming.
 It allows athletes to measure intensity based on how they feel, which can be just as important as heart rate or pace.